hamsurang/0g/README.md

 Just like 0 grams, this tool is super light and easy to use.
 Manage your tasks effortlessly with this simple and fun command-line tool.
 Add tasks, mark them as done, and delete them, all from the comfort of your terminal!

+And here's a fun fact: if you turn "go" upside down, it's "0g" - zero grams! 😉 That's how light this tool is!

 ## Features

 - 📋 **Add Tasks**: Easily add new tasks to your list.